vicjwang/edx-platform/docs/en_us/course_authors/source/discussions.rst

 * Post information about corrected errors with a subject that begins "[ERRATA]".

-* In the General discussion category, add an "[INTRO]" post io initiate a thread for student and staff introductions.
+* In the General discussion category, add an "[INTRO]" post to initiate a thread for student and staff introductions.

 * Direct students to use "[STAFF]" in the subject of each post that needs the attention of a course staff member.